conversationai/unintended-ml-bias-analysis/presentations/FAT_star_tutorial.md

 # Links

 Our interactive Python notebook is at [https://bit.ly/2UnIczF](https://bit.ly/2UnIczF).
 To use this notebook, click connect in the top right conner, then use `SHIFT + ↲` to run a cell.

+The slides for this tutorial are made [available on Github](https://github.com/conversationai/unintended-ml-bias-analysis/blob/master/presentations/FAT_star_tutorial_slides.pdf).